 Lay out a regular sleeping pad on the ground, take off your shoes and stand on your sleeping pad.
 Take one of the corners and without stepping off the sleeping pad, you turn it so the bottom ends up.
 Simple… Now!
 How many of you can be on the mat and still complete the task?

 Pick a blade of grass that is fairly soft.
-Stretch it by attaching it and guiding it between the thumbs on their outsides.
+Stretch it and guide it between the thumbs on their outsides.
 When stretched, it should be closer to the “front” than the “back” and almost touch the lips when you put them against your thumbs (below the knuckles).
-Blow in between the thumbs and if you get a sound, you’re doing it right.
+Blow air between the thumbs and if you get a sound, you’re doing it right.
 Otherwise, you can try to tighten the straw or move it around a bit.
 Good luck!

 Drink as a reindeer

 Tired of walking and still looking for the first reindeer?
 If you walk by a creek in the mountains and the water is pure enough to drink I usually do this with my group.
 With or without my pack I go down on all four and start drinking water from the river.
 Usually one or two find it fun and do the same.
 Tell them that you drink like a reindeer and invite them to do the same.
-Some end up doing something that looks like a push-up, some people get a little wet while doing it and some just stand and look at you guys doing it.
+Some end up doing something that looks like a push-up and some just stand and look at you guys doing it.

-If you have a nice stream of water where you can walk on both sides and you have couple of cups in bright colors you can have a race.
-But them in the creek and have someone waiting for them downstream.
+If you find a nice stream where you can walk on both sides and you have a couple of cups in bright colours you can have a race.
+Put them in the creek and have someone waiting for them downstream.
 Perfect during short breaks while you wait for someone or while having a Swedish fika outdoors.